-- 1. 100BASE-TX Full Duplex (Highest Priority)
+- (1) 100BASE-TX Full Duplex (Highest Priority)

-- 2. 100BASE-TX Half Duplex
+- (2) 100BASE-TX Half Duplex

-- 3. 10BASE-T Full Duplex
+- (3) 10BASE-T Full Duplex

-- 4. 10BASE-T Half Duplex (Lowest Priority)
+- (4) 10BASE-T Half Duplex (Lowest Priority)

-The basic mode control register (BMCR) provides control for enabling, disabling, and restarting the autonegotiation process.
-When auto-negotiation is disabled the speed selection bit in the BMCR (bit 13) controls switching between 10 Mb/s or 100 Mb/s operation, and the duplex mode bit (bit 8) controls switching between full duplex operation and half duplex operation.
-The speed selection and duplex mode bits have no effect on the mode of operation when the auto-negotiation enable bit (bit 12) is set.
+The Basic Mode Control Register (BMCR) provides control for enabling, disabling, and restarting the Auto-Negotiation process.
+When Auto-Negotiation is disabled the Speed Selection bit in the BMCR (bit 13) controls switching between 10 Mb/s or 100 Mb/s operation, and the Duplex Mode bit (bit 8) controls switching between full duplex operation and half duplex operation.
+The Speed Selection and Duplex Mode bits have no effect on the mode of operation when the Auto-Negotiation Enable bit (bit 12) is set

-The basic mode status register (BMSR) indicates the set of available abilities for technology types, Autonegotiation ability, and extended register capability.
-These bits are permanently set to indicate the full functionality of the DP83816 device (only the 100BASE-T4 bit is not set because the DP83816 device does not support that function).
+The Basic Mode Status Register (BMSR) indicates the set of available abilities for technology types, Auto-Negotiation ability, and Extended Register Capability.
+These bits are permanently set to indicate the full functionality of the DP83816 (only the 100BASE-T4 bit is not set since the DP83816 does not support that function).